East Bengal's ISL move will be a win-win for both parties | Goal.com

 It took its sweet time to unravel but the saga that has been widely discussed and debated in Indian football nearing its climax.
 East Bengal will soon be an Indian Super League (ISL) club and thereby feature in the top tier of Indian football from the upcoming season, according to West Bengal Chief Minister Mamata Banerjee.

 The officials from both sides and the hardcore supporters of the Kolkata-based club can finally breathe a sigh of relief.
-Because at the end of what turned out to be a long waiting game, everybody gets their prize.
+Because at the end of what turned out to be a long waiting game, everybody is set to receive their prize.

 Only a few months ago, the organisers of the Indian Super League (ISL), Football Sports Development Limited (FSDL), in a meeting with club representatives on Friday afternoon indicated that they are not looking to add any more teams for the upcoming edition of the league.